 Seven miles east of Colville on Highway 20 is the Little Pend Oreille National Wildlife Refuge (open year-round).
 It's the only mountainous, mixed-conifer forest refuge in the National Wildlife Refuge system.
-Take the auto tour route through the refuge for a great overview.
+Take the auto tour route through the refuge for a great overview - a new auto route was added in 2013.
 You'll see older forests consisting of pines and other conifers.
 More than 200 nesting and foraging migratory bird species, 58 mammal species, and 14 reptile and amphibian species use the refuge's 40,198 acres of forests, streams and wetlands seasonally.